-	In the next 40 years, the Bank of Ireland had predominant influence in Irish banking even though it had no branches outside Dublin until after the mid-1820s.
-It accounted for major share of note issue, and it was the only large bank, i.e., with more than six shareholders that could issue notes to the country.
+In the next 40 years, the Bank of Ireland had a predominant influence in Irish banking even though it had no branches outside Dublin until after the mid-1820s.
+It accounted for a major share of note issues, and it was the only large bank, i.e., with more than six shareholders, that could issue notes to the country.

 Prior to the middle of 19th century Bank of Ireland acted in a limited way as a lender of last resort.

 BoI Preeminent Role

 Bank of Ireland acted in a leadership fashion in establishing currency, note and check clearing arrangements between banks.
 It sought to preserve its dominant position in relation to the issue of currency notes which were confined to a 65 miles radius of Dublin after 1821.

 When the Bankers Ireland Act 1845 was passed the remaining privileges of the bank in relation to issue of notes in the Dublin region were removed.
 This allowed note issuing joint stock banks in existence at the time to issue their notes in the Dublin region.
 All note issuing banks could circulate their notes freely through the contrary after 1845.
 The 1845 Act sought to limit the increases in the circulation of private notes while increasing competition.

 The Bank of Ireland is granted the sole right to handle the government’s cash operations.
 A ceiling which had applied until the mid-19th century of the interest they could charge of five percent was abolished.

 In 1855, it sanctioned the use of overdraft and in 1864 it commenced paying interest on its deposits.
 It was also granted power to give credit secured by mortgage.

 By the time the Irish Free State was established, the bank could develop as a commercial bank and did not become nor was it destined to become a Central Bank for the State.